Norma McCorvey: Early life

 Norma Leah Nelson was born in Simmesport, Louisiana, and spent her early childhood at her family's residence in Lettsworth in Pointe Coupee Parish.
 Later in her childhood, the family moved to Houston.
 Norma's father, Olin Nelson, a TV repairman, left the family when she was 13 years old, and her parents subsequently divorced.
 She and her brother Jimmy were then under the dominion of their mother, Mary Nelson, a violent alcoholic.
 Mary had been raised a Pentecostal, but Olin led the family as Jehovah's Witnesses.

 Norma's troubles with the law began at age ten when she robbed the cash register at a gas station and ran away to Oklahoma City with a friend.
 They tricked a hotel worker into letting them rent a room; after two days, a maid walked in on her and her female friend kissing.
 Norma was arrested and taken to court, where she was declared a ward of the state and a judge sent her to a Catholic boarding school, though she did not become Catholic until 1998.

 Norma was sent to the State School for Girls in Gainesville, Texas, on and off from ages 11 to 15.
 She said this was the happiest time of her childhood, and every time she was sent home, she would purposely do something bad to be sent back.
 After being released, she lived with her mother's cousin, who allegedly raped her every night for three weeks.
 When Mary found out, her cousin said Norma was lying.

 While working at a restaurant, Norma met Elwood "Woody" McCorvey (born 1940), and she married him in 1964 when she was still 16.
 She later left him after he allegedly assaulted her.
 She moved in with her mother and gave birth to her first child, Melissa, in 1965.
 After Melissa's birth, Norma developed a severe drinking and drug problem.
 Soon after, she began identifying as a lesbian.
-In her book, she stated that she went on a weekend trip to visit two friends and left her baby with her mother.
-When she returned, Mary had replaced Melissa with a baby doll and reported Norma to the police as having abandoned her baby, and also told the police to evict Norma from the house.
+In her book, she stated that she went on a weekend trip to visit two friends and left her baby with her mother, she returned to find that Mary had replaced Melissa with a baby doll and had reported Norma to the police as having abandoned her baby, and also told the police to evict Norma from the house.
 For weeks, Mary would not reveal Melissa's whereabouts, and finally let Norma visit her child after three months.
 Mary eventually allowed Norma to move back in.
-One day, Mary woke Norma up after a long day of work; she told Norma to sign what were presented as insurance papers; Norma did so without reading them.
+She also wrote that one day, Mary woke Norma up after a long day of work and told Norma to sign what were presented as insurance papers; Norma did so without reading them.
 However, the papers she signed were adoption papers, giving her mother custody of Melissa, and Norma was then kicked out of the house.
 Mary disputed that version of events, and said that Norma agreed to the adoption.

-The following year, Norma again became pregnant and gave birth to a baby, Jennifer, who was placed for adoption.
+The following year, Norma again became pregnant and gave birth to a second baby, Jennifer, who was also placed for adoption.